Suggested Reading

 - Digital “Retrobait” Trades on Your Present Unhappiness to Collect Your Data by Grafton Tanner.
 12 November 2023.
 Nostalgia is commodified to profit off of modern day misery.

 - Swedish unions, why do we suck? by Rasmus Hästbacka.
 December 2021.
 Sweden's pro-business unions cooperate with businesses and maintain "peace", rather than take strike action.
 Syndicalism is proposed as an alternative.
-(I think syndicalism is short-sighted, but I fully agree with their strategy and goals.)
+(I support this, but it doesn't go far enough.)

 - If the Temporary Foreign Worker Program Exists It Should be Run by Unions by Jay Lesoleil.
 7 November 2024.
 A very simple compromise that ensures workers vital to Canada's existence are not exploited.
 (Note: Whether the country's existence should depend on imported labour at all is not the point of this article.)

 - Nobody Works Eight Hours a Day, And You Are An Idiot If You Think They Should by Ed Zitron.
 30 March 2022.
 Zitron's works are largely repackaged versions of old ideas.
-As humans we're only productive for a few hours a day, broken up with copious breaks.
-People arguing otherwise are typically managers who themselves don't work and never have worked the hours they impose on their workers.
+As humans, we're productive for only a few hours a day, and only when broken up with breaks.
+People arguing otherwise are typically managers who themselves don't work, or have never worked the hours they impose on their workers.

 Identity Politics